The Best Coffee Taste, Zhyvago Coffee Roastery

 It didn’t take long since it was just an Americano.

-This coffee is truly delicious; to describe the taste, it’s a rich coffee.
+This coffee is really delicious; if I were to describe the taste, it’s a rich coffee.
 It has a great aroma and flavour, and it’s the best coffee I’ve had in Okinawa.
-I highly recommend trying this coffee.
+I highly recommend you try it.

 🔍 Interior Design

-As mentioned earlier, Zhivago Coffee Roastery is connected to a bakery and a restaurant.
-This makes it appear quite large, and you can freely wander around the adjacent stores.
+As mentioned at the beginning, Zhivago Coffee Roastery is connected to a bakery and restaurant.
+This makes it appear quite large, and you can freely wander around the adjacent store.
 The interior is quite nice too, so grab a cup of coffee and have a stroll.

-This café has a two-storey loft structure, which is quite impressively designed, making it enjoyable to go up to the second floor.
-As you can see in the photo, it looks quite nice, so having a coffee break upstairs could be a good idea.
+This café features a two-storey loft structure, which is quite stylishly designed, making it fun to head up to the second floor.
+As you can see from the photos, it’s quite charming, so it’s worth having a coffee time upstairs.
 Wouldn’t it be even better to visit on a rainy day?

 On the day I visited, the rain and wind were quite strong, so there were quite a few people around.
-My schedule for an Okinawa snap shoot was changed due to the rain, which led to this unplanned visit.
-I usually always went to the Zhivago Coffee by the beach, which is about 200 metres away.
-There wasn’t really a reason to come here, but today I decided to visit for the sake of introducing it.
+My Okinawa snap shoot was rescheduled due to the rain, which led to this unplanned visit.
+I usually always go to the Zhivago Coffee by the beach, which is about 200 metres away.
+There’s usually no reason to come here, but today I decided to visit for the sake of introducing it.

-There is also a meeting room available where up to eight people can gather for discussions.
-Okinawa is not only a great place for tourism but also ideal for hosting corporate seminars and workshops.
-It’s perfect for staff members organising events to sit here, enjoy a delicious cup of coffee, and refine or adjust their plans.
+And there is also a meeting room where you can hold meetings.
+It can accommodate 8 people, and Okinawa is not only great for tourism but also an excellent location for corporate seminars and workshops.
+It’s not for executives, but for the staff organising events, it’s nice to sit here, enjoy a delicious cup of coffee, and make adjustments or improvements to the plans.

 The rental fee is 1,000 yen per hour.
-There is a multifunction printer available for copying and printing, and next to it is a table for the youngest to use the stapler.
+There is a multifunction printer that can copy and print, and next to it is a table for the youngest to use the stapler.
 It seems like quite a sad table arrangement.

 Next is the Zhivago Coffee beachside café nearby.
-I visit this place quite often.
-It’s about 200 metres away, and the coffee here tastes almost the same and is delicious.
+This is a place I visit quite frequently.
+It’s about 200 metres away, and the coffee here is almost as good and delicious.
 They use machines and beans from the roastery 😘

 The opening hours here are from 8 AM to 8 PM, which is slightly shorter than the main branch.
 [Google Map]

-The beachside Zhivago Coffee also has quite an interesting interior, much like the main branch.
-It somewhat resembles an alchemy laboratory…
+The Zibago Coffee by the beach also has quite an interesting interior, much like the main branch.
+It somewhat resembles an alchemy lab…

 To be honest, I haven’t tried anything else.
-The Americano and espresso are excellent on their own… With these two being so great, is there really a need to introduce anything else?
+The Americano and espresso are so excellent… With these two being so superb, is there really a need to introduce anything else?

-I don’t often drink espresso in Korea or Japan.
+I don’t usually drink espresso in Korea or Japan.
 Why?
 Because it doesn’t taste good.

-One of my closest friends lives in Tuscany, and whenever we meet, we always go around looking for affordable and delicious espresso places.
-On days when we drink a lot, we might have up to ten espressos.
-In Italy, it was possible because espresso tastes great everywhere, but in Korea and Japan, the espresso… just doesn’t taste good.
+One of my closest friends lives in Tuscany, and whenever I meet up with them, we always go on a hunt for affordable and delicious espresso shops.
+On days when I drink a lot, I can have up to ten espressos.
+In Italy, it’s possible because the espresso tastes good everywhere… but in Korea and Japan, the espresso… just doesn’t taste good.

-So I’m always sceptical.
-I tried espresso at Zivago Coffee, and the intense bitterness with a hint of richness lingered in my mouth, so it passed the test.
-When I ordered espresso, they gave me a curious look.
-Do people not usually drink it?
+So, I’m always sceptical.
+I tried espresso at a place called Jibago Coffee.
+The intense bitterness and slight nuttiness lingered in my mouth for a long time, so it passed the test.
+When I ordered an espresso, they glanced up at me.
+Do people not usually order this?

-Anyway, following my Italian habit, I didn’t go to a table but spun the espresso cup around about ten times at the counter before taking a shot and leaving.
+Anyway, following my Italian habit… I didn’t go to a table from the counter.
+Instead, I spun the espresso cup around about ten times, downed it in one shot, and left.

-And there are also pastries and bread to enjoy with your coffee.
-I’m not really the type to indulge in pastries or bread, but if I get the chance next time, I’ll be sure to write about it as well. 🍪
+And there are also pastries and biscuits to enjoy with your coffee.
+I’m not really the type to indulge in pastries or biscuits… but if I get the chance next time, I’ll be sure to write about it 🍪

 The last one is an iced Americano.

 I prefer hot Americanos and at places that really know their coffee, I only drink espresso.
 It’s not that I dislike iced Americanos, but I don’t particularly favour them either.
-However, for the Korean readers viewing this, this is the most important part, isn’t it?
+However… for the Korean readers of this post, this is the most important part, isn’t it?

-Yes, it has that rich flavour.
-Plus, the ice cubes are large, so they melt slowly, which is nice.
-Grab a cup of this and wander around American Village for a look around.
-If you take a photo of this yellow coffee cup, it might remind you later of the delicious coffee you had.
+Yes, indeed, the rich flavour is alive and well.
+Plus, the ice cubes are not small but rather large, so they melt slowly, which is nice.
+Grab a cup of this and wander around American Village, taking in the sights.
+If you snap a photo of this yellow coffee cup, it might remind you later of the delicious coffee you had.

 That’s all for today.
-I hope you’ll enjoy this delicious coffee while travelling around Okinawa’s American Village.
+As you travel around Okinawa’s American Village, I hope you’ll enjoy this delicious coffee.
 I’ll be back tomorrow with more Okinawa travel information.
 Matayasai 👋